rajsiddarth/Optimization_Simulation/README.md

 - Weights: 5, 6, 3, 4, 11, 2, 7, 8, 10, 9, 1, 12, 11 in the respective order

 ## Simulated Annealing
+Simulated Annealing can be compared with the annealing process in Metallurgy as the following:

+- Metal == Problems
+- Energy State == Cost Function
+- Temperature == Control Parameter

+Simulated Annealing starts with a higher temperature where we are likely to make wild moves and the system cools down according to our Annealing Schedule.When the system cools down the probalbility of accepting a smaller change is higher.We define the cost functions for our current solution,C(x) and new solution,C(x').The probability of acceptance is given by:
+-

+We have 6 stocks with the returns.
+Let us say, an amount of Rs.
+150000 is there to invest.
+Minimum investment in each stock should be 0.03.
+Entire amount should be invested in the stocks maximizing the returns.
+Start with the initial solution taking equal investment in each stock.
+Use the Simulated annealing to solve this